cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 ## 6. Drive for Desktop

-This section covers the implications of not disabling Drive for Desktop and considerations around authorized device use.
+This section addresses Drive for Desktop, a feature that enables users to interact with their Drive files directly through their desktop's file explorer or finder, rather than through the browser.

 ### Policies